Bryangyw/1DREADME/README.md

 ## Minimax Algorithm

 The Minimax algorithm is a recursive or backtracking algorithm which is used in decision-making and game theory.
-It provides an optimal move for the player assuming that opponent is also playing optimally.
-It uses recursion to search through the game-tree.
-It computes the minimax decision for the current state.
+It provides an optimal move for the player assuming that the opponent is also playing optimally.
+It uses recursion to search through the game tree and computes the minimax decision for the current state.

 ### How it Works
 One player is the maximising player and the other is the minimising player.
 Every turn, the maximising player chooses the move with the highest score, while the minimising player chooses the move with the lower score.